1992–93 Queens Park Rangers F.C. season

 In the 1992–93 season, Queens Park Rangers F.C. competed in the inaugural season of the English FA Premier League.
 They finished the season in 5th place.

 Season summary

-QPR enjoyed a strong season in the inaugural season of the Premier League,Even leading after 4 games into the season, ultimately finishing in fifth place - not high enough for UEFA Cup qualification, but still higher than other more fancied sides like Liverpool and Arsenal.
-Moreover, their high placing ensured that Rangers finished as the top team in London.
+QPR enjoyed a strong season in the inaugural season of the Premier League, Even leading after 4 games into the season, ultimately finishing in fifth place - not high enough for UEFA Cup qualification, but still higher than other more fancied sides like Liverpool and Arsenal.
+Moreover, their high placing ensured that Rangers finished as the top team in London. the Manchester City away game on 17 August was the first match ever to be broadcast live via satellite by BSkyB.

 Kit

 Clubhouse was QPR's kit manufacturer.
 Radio Station Classic FM (UK) became new kit sponsors.